How To Fix A Flat Bicycle Tire

 5. Install the tube & tire: 4 Easy Steps

 1) Inflate the new tube just enough to round it out and remove any wrinkles, and place it inside the tire.
-Then, stand the wheel up (rest it against your shins if needed) so that the valve hole is on top, and hold the tire/tube over the wheel so that the valve is on top (photo: click to enlarge).
+Then, stand the wheel up (rest it against your shins if needed) so that the valve hole is on top, and hold the tire/tube over the wheel so that the valve is on top.

 2) Place the valve partway into the hole and simultaneously push the top section of the tire edge (called the "bead") that's at the valve and closest to your legs onto the rim.
-Then, with both hands moving downward away from the valve using the ground to push against, finish working the bottom tire bead (the one closest to your legs) onto the wheel all the way around the wheel (photo: click to enlarge).
+Then, with both hands moving downward away from the valve using the ground to push against, finish working the bottom tire bead (the one closest to your legs) onto the wheel all the way around the wheel.

 4) With a few inches of bead left to pop onto the rim, the tire will resist.
 Let all the air out.
 Crouch and rest the wheel on your knee to have something to push against.
-Now, hold the bead in place with one hand (we're using our left hand in the photo: click to enlarge) and with your stronger hand, push down to roll the stubborn section onto the rim with the heel of your hand.
+Now, hold the bead in place with one hand and with your stronger hand, push down to roll the stubborn section onto the rim with the heel of your hand.
 But don't try to pop it on all at once.
 Install an inch at a time, moving your hand along until you've fully installed the tire.
 If it resists, be sure all the air is out of the tire.
 Got it?
 Good job!

 - Make sure that your spare tube's valve is the right type for your wheel.

 - Tubes that are slightly narrower than the tire fit fine and are easiest to install (for example: use a 700 x 20c tube in a 25c tire and a 1.5-inch tube in a 1.9-inch tire).